Tripping the Live Fantastic

 Tripping the Live Fantastic is Paul McCartney's first official solo live album and his first release of concert material since Wings' 1976 Wings over America live package.
-It was released in 1990 as triple LP, double cassette and double CD.
+Recorded during the Paul McCartney World Tour (1989–1990), it was released in early November 1990 as triple LP, double cassette and double CD.
 Tripping the Live Fantastic reached number 17 in the UK and number 26 in the US.
-It was also simultaneously released in an abridged form, entitled Tripping the Live Fantastic: Highlights!
+An abridged version of the album, entitled Tripping the Live Fantastic: Highlights!, was released in the end of November.